devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     mv ~/.dc_sampledata_lite/untrimmed_fastq/ ~/dc_workshop/data/

 ###B. Run FastQC

+Before we run FastQC, let's start an interactive session on the cluster

+	srun -p interact --pty --mem 500 -t 0-06:00 /bin/bash

+*An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.*

+Once your interactive job starts, notice that the command prompt no longer says rclogin; this is because we are not working on the login node any more.

     cd ~/dc_workshop/data/untrimmed_fastq/

+To run the FastQC program, we first need to load the appropriate module.

+	module load bio/fastqc-0.10.0

+Once a module for a tool is loaded, you have essentially made it directly available to you like any other basic UNIX command.

-To run the fastqc program, we call it from its location in '~/FastQC'.  fastqc will accept multiple file names as input, so we can use the *.fastq wildcard.
+FastQC will accept multiple file names as input, so we can use the *.fastq wildcard.

-    ~/FastQC/fastqc *.fastq
+	fastqc *.fastq

+*Did you notice how each file was processed serially?
+How do we speed this up?*

+Exit the interactive session and start a new one with 3 cores, and use the multi-threading funcionality of FastQC to run 3 jobs at once.

+	exit      #exit the current interactive session

+	srun -p interact -n 3 --pty --mem 500 -t 0-06:00 /bin/bash      #start a new one with 3 cpus (-n 3)

+	module load bio/fastqc-0.10.0      #you'll have to reload the module for the new session

+	fastqc -t 3 *.fastq       #note the extra parameter we specified for 3 threads

 Now, let's create a home for our results